The entertainment conglomerate’s deeper involvement in tours, activities, and attractions.

-It may seem strange that a company which owns popular German TV stations and a “modern online shop for classy eroticism products” alike would be involved in the tours, activities and attractions business.
-But the German media conglomerate ProSiebenSat.1 Group has grown increasingly interested in the fastest growing sector of travel: the in-destination industry.
+It may seem strange that a company that owns popular German TV stations and a “modern online shop for classy eroticism products” alike would be involved in the tours, activities and attractions business.
+But the German media conglomerate ProSiebenSat.1 Group has grown increasingly interested in the fastest-growing sector of travel: the in-destination industry.

 Since 2015 ProSieben owned the online resellers mydays and Jochen Schweizer as wholly-owned subsidiaries.
 Mid-2019, ProSieben quietly acquired the Munich-based reservation technology company Regiondo.

 Curiously, the acquisition has largely been kept under the radar.

 The first public mention was during a Q2 earnings call in August 2019, when ProSieben CFO Rainer Beaujean told stakeholders, “We bought Regiondo, which is an important component of taking our Experience business to the next level,” he said.
 “Experiences are one of the fastest-growing and mostly highly valued sectors globally and we have a pole position and we want to be the ones that enable people in Germany at base to book any experience they want, anywhere and at any point in time and Regiondo is adding very important capabilities for us to do so.”

 According to Yann Maurer, COO of Regiondo, the reservation tech company had been working with ProSieben since 2016, partly because local German attractions and activities such as amusement parks, had great success advertising their product on ProSieben’s TV channels, which reach a combined 45 million households.

 In early 2018, ProSieben teamed up with the global growth equity firm General Atlantic to launch a commerce arm of the business called NuCom, which now controls mydays, Jochen Schweizer, and the aforementioned erotic products site, Amorelie.
 (For the record, NuCom also owns the U.S.-owned dating site eharmony.)